High Surf Advisory issued for Vieques by NWS - NewsBreak

 weather.gov

-Winter Weather Advisory issued for Armstrong, Butler, Clarion, Forest, Mercer, Venango by NWS
+Winter Weather Advisory issued for Clay, Kittson, Norman, West Marshall, West Polk, Wilkin by NWS

-Effective: 2022-12-14 22:00:00 EST Expires: 2022-12-15 19:00:00 EST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
-Prepare for possible power outages.
-The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: Armstrong; Butler; Clarion; Forest; Mercer; Venango WINTER WEATHER ADVISORY REMAINS IN EFFECT FROM 10 PM THIS EVENING TO 7 PM EST THURSDAY * WHAT...Freezing rain expected.
-Total ice accumulations around two tenths of an inch.
-Winds gusting as high as 40 mph. * WHERE...Portions of northwest and western Pennsylvania. * WHEN...From 10 PM this evening to 7 PM EST Thursday. * IMPACTS...Roads, and especially bridges and overpasses, will likely become slick and hazardous.
-Difficult travel conditions are possible.
-The hazardous conditions could impact the Thursday morning and evening commutes.
+Effective: 2022-12-15 03:08:00 CST Expires: 2022-12-15 06:00:00 CST Urgency: Expected Severity: Minor Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Slow down and use caution while traveling.
+The latest road conditions for North Dakota can be found at dot.nd.gov/travel and for Minnesota at 511mn.org, or by calling 5 1 1 in either state.
+Target Area: Clay; Kittson; Norman; West Marshall; West Polk; Wilkin WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 AM CST EARLY THIS MORNING WINTER STORM WARNING REMAINS IN EFFECT FROM 6 AM THIS MORNING TO 9 PM CST THIS EVENING * WHAT...For the Winter Weather Advisory, mixed precipitation.
+Additional snow accumulations of up to 1 inch and ice accumulations of a light glaze.
+For the Winter Storm Warning, heavy snow expected.
+Total snow accumulations of 4 to 8 inches.
+Winds gusting as high as 40 mph. * WHERE...Portions of northwest and west central Minnesota and northeast and southeast North Dakota. * WHEN...For the Winter Storm Warning, from 6 AM this morning to 9 PM CST this evening.
+For the Winter Weather Advisory, until 6 AM CST early this morning. * IMPACTS...Travel will be very difficult.
+Heavy snow rates and blowing snow could significantly reduce visibility.
+The hazardous conditions will impact the morning and evening commutes.

 weather.gov